docker/docs/docker-for-ibm-cloud/load-balancer.md

 2. [Add or an import an SSL certificate](https://knowledgelayer.softlayer.com/topic/ssl-certificates) to use.
 In your infrastructure account, you can access the page from **Security** > **SSL** > **Certificates**.
 3. Note the certificate **Common Name**.

-**Start a service that uses SSL termination**
-Start a service that listens on ports `80` and `443`.
+**Start a service that uses SSL termination**: Start a service that listens on ports `80` and `443`.
 The service load balancer provides SSL termination on port `443` that uses your SSL certificate's common name, `com.ibm.d4ic.lb.cert=certificate-common-name`, when you create the service.

 In the label, you must append `@HTTPS:port` to list the ports you want to expose.